sendinblue/APIv3-csharp-library/docs/ResellerApi.md

 <a name="deleteresellerchild"></a>
 # **DeleteResellerChild**
-> void DeleteResellerChild (string childAuthKey)
+> void DeleteResellerChild (string childIdentifier)

-Delete a single reseller child based on the childAuthKey supplied
+Delete a single reseller child based on the child identifier supplied

 ### Example
 ```csharp